dojo/docs/manual/index.rst

   * `dojox.widget.AnalogGauge <dojox/widget/AnalogGauge>`_

-    A circular gauge with a variety of indicators, used to display numerical data.
+    A circular gauge with a variety of indicators, used to display numerical data

   * `dojox.widget.BarGauge <dojox/widget/BarGauge>`_

-    A horizontal bar gauge with a few indicators, used to display numerical data.
+    A horizontal bar gauge with a few indicators, used to display numerical data

   * `dojox.widget.Calendar <dojox/widget/Calendar>`_